mosscoder/mpg_ecology_tools/README.md

 <img src="https://github.com/mosscoder/mpg_ecology_tools/blob/dev/images/sim_map.png?raw=true" width="100%" />

-Within the map you will find grid points colored by their similarity to the clicked point (overlayed as blue pin) of interest as well as a heatmap, also colored by similarity.
+Within the map you will find grid points colored by their similarity to the clicked point (blue pin) of interest as well as a heatmap, also colored by similarity.
 Dark red values indicate high environmental similarity and dark blue values indicate low similarity.
 Both layers may be toggled off with the controls in the upper right

-### Simiarlity table
+### Similarity table

 <img src="https://github.com/mosscoder/mpg_ecology_tools/blob/dev/images/sim_table.png?raw=true" width="100%" />